CAIDA/catalog-data/sources/recipe/how_to_parse_ipv6_dns_names/README.md

 ## Introduction

 This recipe should show the user how to parse a given IPv6 DNS Names file to map an ip address to its respective hostname.
-This recipe comes with the following [script](sources/recipe/how_to_parse_ipv6_dns_names/ip_2_hostname.py) which has the code to handle this solution.
+This recipe comes with the following [script](https://github.com/CAIDA/catalog-data/blob/how_to_parse_ipv6_dns_names/sources/recipe/how_to_parse_ipv6_dns_names/ip_2_hostname.py) which has the code to handle this solution.
 Code snippets below show key features of the code that are most usefull.
-The script has two flags, ```-d``` which is a path to a DNS Names file, and ```-i``` which is an optional comma seperated list of ip address which will have their hostnames printed to STDOUT if possible.
+The script has two flags, ```-d``` which is a path to a DNS Names file, and ```-i``` which is an optional comma seperated list of ip address.
+The ip addresses given in the ```-i``` flag will have their hostnames printed to STDOUT if possible.

 ## Solution